partC-project-1017381/Project/README.md

 ```

 # Run
-Code for training the network and the trained model are in network
+Code for training the network and the trained model are in NeuralNetwork.

-Code for the game-based method is in DeepGame
+Code for the game-based method is in DeepGame.

 Code for Lipschitz constant estimation is in Lipschitz, where CLEVER is the extreme value approach, and rnn_bound, cnn_bound are output range analysis approaches.

-data contains the training and test datasets, and model includes the trained model.
+The training and test datasets are in data.